• Insights

 Introduction

-Testing plays a crucial role in the project lifecycle and is an integral part of the whole development due to the following reasons:
+Testing plays a crucial role in the project lifecycle and is an integral part of the whole development, due to the following reasons:

 Owing to the fact that testing is becoming a part of programming, developers are able to correct errors at the very early stages of development.
 This allows to decrease the risk of defects occurring in the end product.
 The earlier the process of testing is started, the earlier possible errors are found and the less it costs to correct them.

 Without proper quality control, software products can cause significant harm to both the company that orders the development and owns the software, and to the end users.
-Financial loss and loss of brand confidence are just some of possible consequences.
+Financial loss and loss of brand confidence are just some of the possible consequences.

 Verification and validation are the main goals of the process.
 Effectively, software testing helps to not only uncover defects, but also establish its usefulness to the client.
-Consequently, high-quality and well-managed testing helps business be successful and increases brand confidence.

-Proper and effective testing helps to increase its security.
+Consequently, high-quality and well-managed testing helps businesses be successful and increases brand confidence.
+Proper and effective testing also helps to increase its security.

 Aims of testing

-• Provide the ordering client with accurate information on the quality of the product being developed.
+• provide the ordering client with accurate information on the quality of the product being developed

-• Increase overall quality of the product.
+• increase overall quality of the product

-• Prevent occurrence of defects.
+• prevent occurrence of defects

 Who does testing?